choreonoid/choreonoid-doc/en/handling-models/legged-model.rst

 .. |i5| image:: ./images/left-zmp.png
 .. |i6| image:: ./images/stancelength.png

-The function of each icon is as follows:
+The functions of each icon are as follows:

 .. tabularcolumns:: |p{2.0cm}|p{13.0cm}|